sachaMorin/mrss_motion_pub/README.md

 - The **planner** node. **FIX ME!**
 - The **goal_broadcaster** node.

-On Monday June 12, we will aim to:
+At first, we will aim to:
 - Finish the implementation of the **map_broadcaster** node.
 - Add basic goal reaching capabilities to the **planner** node.

-On Wednesday June 14, we will attempt to add obstacle avoidance capabilities to the **planner** node following a lecture on planning and motion planning.
+Following the appropriate lecture, we will attempt to add obstacle avoidance capabilities to the **planner** node following a lecture on planning and motion planning.

+All relevant source code is under ```tagslam_root/src/$TEAM_NAME/src/nodes```.

 ## map_broadcaster node